gkaf89/NCC-Trainings/docs/openacc/exercise-3.md

 </figure>

  - Allocating the CPU memory for A, B, and C matrices.
-   Here we notice that the matrix is stored in a
+   Here, we notice that the matrix is stored in a
    1D array because we want to consider the same function concept for CPU and GPU.
 ```c
 // Initialize the memory on the host